These taxes are collected Semi-Annually for a Fiscal Year that begins 6 months prior to the calendar year. (i.e. 7/1/10 to 6/30/11 is FY 2011)

 Although not required by law, we do send reminder in January for any past due taxes.
 A Demand Notice indicating the current Fiscal Year outstanding balance, plus interest and penalty, is issued after the May first (5/1) due date.

-Any refunds resulting from an overpayment or an abatement will not be made if there are any other outstanding taxes.
+Any refunds resulting from overpayment, abatement or exemptions are made to the homeowner of record.
+No refund will be made if there are any other outstanding taxes.